Craig Cash

 Sharon Lougher, Metro, 13th January 2009Sunshine was a three-part BBC series from the pen of Craig Cash and Phil Mealey, starring Steve Coogan.
 Never quite sure what it wanted to be, the show was diverting enough, but had a tendency at times to be overly mawkish and sickeningly sweet.

-Off The Telly, 2nd January 2009We reach the conclusion of the tear-jerking comedy drama about a likeable layabout's gambling habit and its effects on his family.
+The Custard TV, 2nd January 2009We reach the conclusion of the tear-jerking comedy drama about a likeable layabout's gambling habit and its effects on his family.
 What should have been a top-class affair, co-written by The Royle Family's Craig Cash, hasn't quite turned out that way.
 While Coogan's retired roadie Tommy was a brilliantly observed has-been in the overlooked Saxondale, bin man Bing has been left to drown in a vat of family bonding.